Endomorphs should aim to do moderate to high intensity exercise.

-Research shows that strenuous exercise can raise resting metabolic rate for up to 38 hours after your workout, burning a massive 180 extra calories in this post-exercise period.
+Research shows that strenuous exercise can raise resting metabolic rate for up to 38 hours after your workout.
 This effect strongest in the first 12 hours after exercising.

 HIIT is also brilliant at preserving muscle mass while simultaneously burning fat.
 Unlike long constant-pace cardio, HIIT involves exercising at maximum intensity for a shorter period of time.
 It substantially cuts down the amount of time you need to exercise because HIIT sessions are short and intense.